 Step 1) Do all the buttons up on the shirt and lay it flat on a surface (front side facing down).
 Smooth out the back of the shirt to remove any wrinkles.

 Step 2) Take one of the sleeves and fold it backwards at an angle towards the centre of the shirt.
 (The fold line should start at the centre of the shoulder).
 Then lay the sleeve backwards so that the cuff is laying flat side down near the bottom edge of the shirt.
 The side of the shirt, where the sleeve has been folded, should also be folded inwards so that the fold line starting from the shoulder runs all the way down to the bottom edge of the shirt.

 Step 3) Repeat the same step with the other sleeve, which should lay on top as demonstrated in the photo example below.

 Step 4) For long-length shirts, use both hands to hold the bottom of the shirt and fold it halfway.
 Then fold it again until it sits just below the collar.
 For shirts with a shorter length, use both hands to hold the bottom of the shirt and create one fold by resting the bottom edge just below the collar.

 If you would like to save yourself time, then the best way to store your custom-made shirt is inside a cool/dry wardrobe on a hanger after it has been ironed.
 You can also fold your shirts and store them on a shelf inside a wardrobe but they will need to be ironed individually before being worn, which will take you more time.

 To protect your custom-made shirts from pests creating holes in the fabric and to avoid musty smells make sure that your shirts are properly washed (or dry cleaned) before storing them inside your wardrobe.
 If dirty shirts are put back inside your wardrobe then they can create yellow stains and attract pests.
 If your shirt has been dry cleaned, make sure that you remove the plastic garment cover before putting inside your wardrobe as it can trap moisture, which can cause your shirt to smell musty if left for a while.

 Similarly, make sure your shirt(s) are completely dry before storing them inside your wardrobe to avoid mildew and mould growth.
 For additional protection for your made to measure shirts, store them inside zipped fabric garment bags when hanging inside your wardrobe.
 This will prevent them from getting dusty and damaged by pests such as clothes moths.
-Avoid storing your made to measure shirts in direct sunlight, as it can cause colour damage especially for your coloured shirts.
+Avoid storing your made to measure shirts in direct sunlight, as it can cause colour damage, especially for your coloured shirts.
 It’s also best to use sturdy, wide, wooden hangers instead of flimsy wire or plastic ones.
 This will help to retain your shirt’s personalised shape.

 Be proud to wear your custom-made shirt especially if you were involved in the creative design process.
 By wearing a personalised shirt you can stand out amongst the crowd!
 Be different to everyone else who purchases the same boring-looking shirts in high street shops.
 By caring for your exquisite and high-quality custom-made shirt, you will look more stylish and fresh than ever before!
 Your shirt will not wear away as quickly as an off-the-peg shirt so you can look forward to wearing it over and over again for many years to come.

-It will become your staple, go to shirt in your wardrobe that will never let you down.
+It will become your staple, go-to shirt in your wardrobe that will never let you down.
 It’s certainly a good investment that you are unlikely to regret.
 For inspiration on where to wear your fashionable shirt read our blog, 6 Places to Wear Your Made to Measure Shirt!

-While you are here, why not browse Kitenge’s range of colourful and vibrant custom-made shirts!
+While you are here, why not browse Kitenge’s range of colourful and vibrant custom-made shirts?
 Enjoy taking control of the design process as you can customise the style of the collar, cuffs, placket and pockets.
 If you would like any help or advice when ordering or caring for your dream shirt please do not hesitate to contact us.
 We are always happy to help and provide excellent customer service.

 A happy Kitenge customer proudly wearing his made to measure shirts at home in Switzerland